loglux/FlexAudioPrint/README.md

 | `large` (default) | 1550M      | N/A                | `large`            | ~10 GB        | ~1x            |
 | `turbo` | 809M       | N/A                | `turbo`            | ~6 GB         | ~8x            |

+### Notes on Model Selection
+- Models like `tiny`, `base`, and `small` can run efficiently on a CPU, making them suitable for systems without a GPU.
+- While the `turbo` model is faster and resource-efficient, I personally prefer the `large` model due to its superior accuracy.
+I've noticed that the `turbo` model occasionally "swallows" small words.

 ### How to Change the Model

 You can change the model by modifying the code in the script where `large` is specified as the default.
 Replace `large` with the desired model name from the table above.